Keyboard ALT + g to toggle grid overlay

 Forums and comments

-We strongly encourage children who use these interactive features on our websites and in our applications never to provide personal data about themselves or any third-party, and not to attempt to circumvent any moderation features.
+We strongly encourage children who use these interactive features on our websites and in our applications never to provide personal data about themselves or any third party, and not to attempt to circumvent any moderation features.

 In all of our contests for children, we will require only the data necessary to enter the contest, such as user name and parent email address (to notify the parent where required by law).
-We only contact the parent for more personalized data for prize-fulfillment purposes if the child wins the contest.
+We only contact the parent or guardian for more personalized data for prize-fulfillment purposes if the child wins the contest.

 Email Contact with a Child